-Let $\H = (H', \E')$ be the CNET eventually obtained by the above transformations and let~$H$ be the original hybridization network.
-It remains to show that~$\H$ and~$H$ have the same deletion AAF.
-Observe that any node and edge of any component of the deletion AAF of~$H$ is contained in any embedding of each of the input trees.
-Using this observation, it can easily be checked that none of the modifications above alters the deletion AAF.
-In particular, the only case in the modifications for satisfying Condition~\ref{cond:every-node-splits} that involves an edge that is used by all three embeddings is the case depicted in Figure~\ref{fig:foreign-split-transformation}(b).
-Also the modification for this case does not alter the deletion AAF because the AAF component containing node~$w$ in the figure is not altered by the modification. \end{proof}
+Let $\H = (H', \E')$ be the \revA{TNET} eventually obtained by the above transformations and let~$H$ be the original hybridization network.
+It remains to show that~$\H$ and~$H$ have the same deletion AAF. \revA{To this end, observe that, if $F$ is a component of the deletion AAF of $H$ and $x, y$ are two taxa in $F$, then a network edge $e$ belongs to the path from $x$ to $y$ in the image $H(T)$ of some tree $T \in \T$ if and only if it belongs to the path from $x$ to $y$ in every image $H(T')$, $T' \in \T$.
+Now it suffices to verify that, in each of the transformations in Figures~\ref{fig:root-transformation}--\ref{fig:self-split-transformation}, none of the edges that are destroyed or created belongs to all three tree images, so each transformation leaves the deletion AAF unchanged.} \end{proof}

-By Lemma~\ref{lem:multiroot-is-fine}, it is sufficient if our algorithm can construct a CNET of the three input trees.
+By Lemma~\ref{lem:multiroot-is-fine}, it is sufficient if our algorithm can construct a \revA{TNET} of the three input trees.
 In the next section, we show how to do this.